Skip to Content

 What to serve with scallops

-These seared scallops are definitely the star of the show, and here are some excellent side dishes to go along with them:
+These seared scallops are the star of the show, and here are some excellent side dishes to go along with them:

 Seared Scallops topped with fresh herbs.